 Cartier Women’s Initiative

 This international entrepreneurship program is open to women-run and-owned businesses in a sector with a “sustainable social and or environmental impact.”
 Your application to the Cartier Women’s Initiative must be written in English, and they only accept businesses that are “early stage” and “for-profit”; more info can be found on their FAQ page.
-The next call for applications to this program won’t be until 2022, but it's definitely one to keep on your radar as you continue to seek out resources and funding.
+The next call for applications to this program opened May 16th, 2022, and closes July 15th, 2022 so get your applications in!

 FedEx Small Business Grants